Said Qorshel

 Said Jama korshel (Saciid Jaamac Qoorshel, سعيد جامع محمد), also known as Said Qorshel, is a Somali politician.
 He served as the Minister of Air and Land Transport of Somalia from January 2014 to January 2015.

 Personal life

-Korshel hails from the northeastern Puntland region of Somalia.
+Korshel hails from the sanaag region of Somalia.
 He is the son of the late General Jama Ali Korshel, the former Head of the Somali Police Force in the Somali Democratic Republic.

 Korshel belongs to the Warsangali Harti Darod clan.

 Minister of Air and Land Transport

 Appointment

 On 17 January 2014, Mohamed was appointed Minister of Air and Land Transport by Prime Minister of Somalia Abdiweli Sheikh Ahmed.

 Somalia-Ethiopia cooperative agreements

 In February 2014, Mohamed was part of a Somali government delegation in Addis Ababa led by Prime Minister Abdiweli Sheikh Ahmed, where the visiting officials met with Ethiopian Prime Minister Hailemariam Desalegn to discuss strengthening bilateral relations between Somalia and Ethiopia.
 The meeting concluded with a tripartite Memorandum of Understanding agreeing to promote partnership and cooperation, including a cooperative agreement signed by Mohamed and the Ethiopian Minister of Transport Workneh Gebeyehu covering aviation matters, a second cooperative agreement to develop the police force, and a third cooperative agreement on the information sector.